YinTokey/YinTokey/README.md

 #### 💻 Full Stack Engineer

-- 🔍 Currently interested in AI.
+- 🔍 Currently interested in Data Analytics and AI.
 - 🖥️ 3+ years in backend development, 4+ years in iOS development.
 - 🌱 Passionate about cognitive science and improving productivity.